Whitewater fun on the Hiwassee & Ocoee Rivers

-The Hiwassee/Ocoee Scenic River State Park manages river recreation access points on both rivers, freeing up the Forest Service to focus on other tasks.
-The park office and visitor center is located on the north side of the Hiwassee River, next door to the park’s Gee Creek Campground.
-The campground features 47 primitive tent sites, group sites, river access, and a 1-mile hiking trail.
+The Hiwassee/Ocoee Scenic River State Park manages river recreation access points on both rivers.
+The park’s office and visitor center is located at Gee Creek Campground in Delano, Tenn., which features primitive tent sites, group sites, river access and a 1-mile hiking trail.
 Forest Service trails for hiking and horseback riding can be accessed across the road from the visitor center.